-Silver in the form of pig sows, registered under the brand name KGHM HG has been issued Good Delivery certificates by the London Bullion Market Association and a certificate of registration on the New York Mercantile Exchange (NYMEX).
+Silver in the form of pig sows, registered under the brand KGHM HG, has been issued Good Delivery certificates by the London Bullion Market Association and a certificate of registration on the New York Mercantile Exchange (NYMEX).
 All products of the Głogów Copper Smelter boast very stable and high quality guaranteed by their globally recognised market brands.

-The Głogów smelter also has departments for the processing of metals and compounds accompanying copper ores:
+The Głogów smelter also operates divisions where metals and compounds present in copper ores are processed:

-- two Sulphuric Acid production plants converting process gases from flash furnaces into sulphuric acid;
+- two Sulphuric Acid Plants, converting process gas from flash furnaces into sulphuric acid.

 The production process includes:

-- Smelting of the concentrate in a flash furnace to result in blister copper – 99% Cu;
+- concentrate smelting in a flash furnace to blister copper with approximately 98.5% Cu content;

-- Processing of blister copper to remove impurities in rotary and stationary furnaces and casting in the form of anodes;
+- refining of blister copper to remove impurities in rotary and stationary anode furnaces and casting copper anodes;